FlorisHendriks/auto-start-stop-eduVPN/README.md

 **How can we make eduVPN automatically start and stop?**

-We will limit the scope of our study to eduVPN users with bring your own devices.
+We will limit the scope of our study to eduVPN users that have bring your own devices.
 [For managed devices users we can make eduVPN a system VPN that is always on.](https://github.com/FlorisHendriks98/eduVPN-provisioning) Users are always connected to the eduVPN and therefore do not request organisation's resources without one.

 # Technical paths
-In order to explore the technical paths to make eduVPN start and stop automatically, we will look at Microsoft's solutions to automatically trigger a VPN connection.
+In order to explore the technical paths to make eduVPN start and stop automatically, we will look at Windows' built  to automatically trigger a VPN connection.
 Another technical path we are going to explore is split tunneling.

 ## VPN auto-triggered options
 [Windows has multiple ways to automatically establish the VPN connection.](https://docs.microsoft.com/en-us/windows/security/identity-protection/vpn/vpn-auto-trigger-profile)